appsmithorg/appsmith-docs/website/docs/reference/widgets/switch-group.md

  }..
 ]
 ```
-Additionally, you can dynamically display data by using JavaScript.
+Additionally, you can dynamically display data from query or JavaScript.
 For instance, you can use the `.map()` function to transform the data to the desired format, like:

 ```js